TUDelftGeodesy/caroline/docs/glossary.md

     * Geocoded pixel coordinates cropped to the AoI (`lam.raw` and `phi.raw`)
     * Complex interferograms with reference DEM subtracted cropped to the AoI (`cint_srd.raw`)
     * Height-to-phase screens with reference DEM subtracted cropped to the AoI (`h2ph_srd.raw`)
-    * Reconstructed SLCs with reference DEM subtracted cropped to the AoI (`slc_srd.raw`)
+    * Reduced SLCs with reference DEM subtracted cropped to the AoI (`slc_srd.raw`)
     * Line and pixel specification of the crop (`nlines_crop.txt` and `npixels_crop.txt`)
-- <b>crop_to_zarr</b>: this job converts the output complex interferograms, height-to-phase screens, geocoded coordinates and mother SLC of `doris` or `DeInSAR` into a [sarxarray](https://github.com/TUDelftGeodesy/sarxarray) stack.
+- <b>python_preparation</b>: this job converts the output complex interferograms, height-to-phase screens, geocoded coordinates and mother SLC of `doris` or `DeInSAR` into a [sarxarray](https://github.com/TUDelftGeodesy/sarxarray) stack.
 It then crops all data to a provided AoI.
 The crop is taken to be the smallest rectangle in line/pixel coordinates that completely encloses the AoI.
-Finally, it reconstructs the (now resampled and reference DEM-subtracted) SLCs from the cropped complex interferograms and the mother SLC.
+Finally, it creates the (now resampled and reference DEM-subtracted, i.e.,  _reduced_) SLCs from the cropped complex interferograms and the mother SLC.
   * input:
     * Complex interferograms with reference DEM subtracted (`cint_srd.raw`)
     * Height-to-phase screens with the reference DEM subtracted (`h2ph_srd.raw`)